vignettes/articles/speed.Rmd

 APES-MIO-sequential-threshold, which uses MIO to sequentially

-search for the optimal models up to size k
+search for the optimal models up to size k.
+We impose a

 time limit of 5 seconds in this case.
 This can be invoked using the